Search dashboard

 - Top selling products chart

-The Search dashboard comprises the following metric charts:
+The Search dashboard includes the following metric charts:

 What is a session?

-Although sessions aren’t specifically listed in the Search dashboard, they are often used in the calculation of the metrics listed in the dashboard.
+Although sessions aren’t specifically listed in the Search dashboard, they’re often used to calculate the metrics listed there.

 What is search attribution?

-The Revenue From Searches chart displays the total revenue influenced by Coveo-powered searches (coming from the search bar) that occurred within the chosen filters.
+The Item revenue from searches chart displays the total revenue influenced by Coveo-powered searches (coming from the search bar) that occurred within the chosen filters.

 The line graph delineates the revenue variance over a specific period of time.

-from every product sold in each purchase event that was attributed to Coveo searches (search events for which the originLevel1
+from every product sold in each purchase event that was attributed to Coveo searches.

 Note